wojake/awesome-xrpl/readme.md

   wallets support XRPL, and are supported by most tools, through their [ledgerjs](https://github.com/LedgerHQ/ledgerjs) SDK.
 [LedgerHQ/app-xrp](https://github.com/LedgerHQ/app-xrp) is the source for the Ledger XRP app.
 - [Trezor](https://trezor.io) - Trezor wallet, supports XRP.
+- [Paper Account Generator](https://www.xrpaddress.org/) - A paper account generator entropy is created client-side for generating a seed.
+By [Wietse][#wietse]

 ### Interledger